johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part5.md

 #### The Superclass `send()` Method

 Let's begin at a logical place, the `send()` method.
-As mentioned, we're going to let the superclass handle this for us, and plug in our code appropriately.
+As mentioned, we'll now let the superclass handle this for us, and plug in our code appropriately.
 Let's take a look:

 ```typescript
 // From the ClientProxy superclass.
 See source code here: